 ||€5K - €7K

 Based in Kinsale, Crolec Electrical and Security are experts in all aspects of electrical installations and offers fully qualified Safe Electric Registered electricial services in the Cork area.

-You can view Corlec Electricial and Security ratings click here or call Patrick direct on 087 649 4864.
+You can view Crolec Electricial and Security ratings click here or call Patrick direct on 087 649 4864.
 Alternatively, you can post a job via Onlinetradesmen.